astreum/whitepaper/README.md

     - If slot misses, the nearest address xor to the linear-feedback shift register, shifted to the number of slot misses, of the lastest block hash is selected.
 - All transactions in a block are ordered ascending by the xor distance of the transaction hash and the previuos block transactions hash.
 - A validator that misses all of their slots in an epoch will be refunded their stake.
-- The base solar limit is set at 1,000,000.
+- The solar limit is set at 1,000,000.
-- The base block reward is set at 1 astre.
+- The block reward is set at 1 astre.

 ### Solar Pricing Protocol